 Your development environment and project must meet the following requirements in order to use this debug feature:

-Debugging using a Windows development system requires that you obtain and install the OEM USB driver specific to your Android device onto your Windows development system.
+Debugging with an Android device on a Windows development system requires that you obtain and install the Android USB debug driver on your Windows development system.

-You do not need to install the Android SDK; all components needed to communicate with your Android device (other than the necessary USB drivers mentioned above) are provided automatically by the Intel XDK.
+You do not need to install the Android SDK or the Apple XCode* SDK; all components needed to communicate with your debug devices (other than the Windows USB debug driver mentioned above) are provided by the Intel XDK.

-It is not necessary to “root” your device in order to use this feature.
+It is not necessary to “root” or "jailbreak" your device to use this feature.

-1. Enable USB debugging on the Android device.
+1. Enabling USB debugging on your Android device.

 Verify that USB debugging is enabled on your Android device.
-Refer to the section titled "Setting up your device" on the Remote Debugging Chrome on Android page for detailed instructions on how to enable USB debugging for your Android.
+Follow the instructions below or refer to the section titled "Setting up your device" on the Remote Debugging Chrome on Android page for detailed instructions on how to enable USB debugging for your Android.
 In short:

 Find the Settings > Developer options configuration screen on your Android device.